TLeconte/acarsdec/README.md

 Not all combinations of format and destination are valid, acarsdec will complain if an invalid combination is chosen.

 One (and only one) input source must also be selected, see below.
+Options (including frequencies) can be provided in any order.

 #### Supported output formats: